jonegil/gui-with-gio/egg_timer/05_button_low_refactored.md

 func draw(w *app.Window) error {
     // ...

-  // listen for events in the window. for e := range w.Events() {
+    // listen for events in the window. for {
         // detect what type of event
-    switch e := e.(type) {
+        switch e := w.NextEvent().(type) {

-    // this is sent when the application should re-render. case system.FrameEvent:
+        // this is sent when the application should re-render. case app.FrameEvent:
             // ...

-        // this is sent when the application is closed. case system.DestroyEvent:
+        // this is sent when the application is closed case app.DestroyEvent:
             return e.Err
         }
     }
-  return nil
 }
 ```

-As before we range through `w.Events()`, detecting their type.
+As before examine all events.
+But since all we really care about is the type, let's simplify to `e: = w.NextEvent().(type)`, to detect the type.

-- `system.FrameEvent` is handled as before,
+- `app.FrameEvent` is handled as before,
-- we add a new case for `system.DestroyEvent`, which returns _nil_ for normal window closures, but _Err_ if something else is the cause.
+- we tidy the case for `app.DestroyEvent`, which returns _nil_ for normal window closures, but _Err_ if something else is the cause.
+The draw function should only inform what's been detected, not call the `os` directly.

 ## Comments